Falcon Lake Incident: Skeptical reaction

+Aaron Sakulich writing for the Iron Skeptic agrees with the alcohol-use explanation.
+Michalak's inconsistencies in his testimony when discussing his interactions with highway patrol officer G.S.
+Solotki as well as the nature of the drinks Michalak had prior to the incident were of note.
+Michalak's claim of his interactions with G.A.
+Solotki are directly disputed by Solotki's own report for the RCMP the night of the incident, which stated Michalak was reluctant to answer Solotki's questions despite his visible burns and possibly inebriated state.
+In claiming that he was victim to a UFO related attack, Michalak could deflect attention away from prospecting competition on a site in which Michalak had already staked a claim.

+In popular culture

 The incident was featured in Unsolved Mysteries Season 5, Episode 8.
 Michalak was interviewed on his account of the events, and the incident was reenacted with actors.

 In 2010, singer-songwriter Jim Bryson with The Weakerthans released their album The Falcon Lake Incident which was recorded in a cottage at Falcon Lake, named after the incident.
 John K. Samson speaking with the National Post stated that he "[did not] believe in extraterrestrials" but that he "certainly believes in people's encounters."

 A 2013 film, Rulers of Darkness was inspired by the claimed events at Falcon Lake.
 In the film, the protagonist's mother is killed by burns from a UFO at Falcon Lake, mirroring Michalak's claims.